Japanese Hot Spring Natural dyeing Workshop

 you will use “Yu-no-hana”, the hot spring mineral powder made using a traditional method unique to Myoban Hot Spring in Oita, Japan — the only one of its kind in the world.

-Learn traditional Japanese plant dyeing and shibori tie-dye techniques, and discover firsthand how hot springs help colors come to life.
+Learn traditional Japanese natural dyeing and shibori tie-dye techniques, and discover how hot spring’s minerals help colors fixation.

 Wrap up the workshop with a delicious dinner!